efabrica-team/phpstan-latte/README.md

 # PHPStan latte
 PHPStan extension to check compiled latte templates in context of Presenter or Component etc.
+It is based on Tomas Votruba's [blog series](https://tomasvotruba.com/blog/stamp-static-analysis-of-templates/) and his packages symplify and reveal.

 ## Installation
 ```shell